 North Tyneside operates a Co-ordinated Admission Scheme with other Admission Authorities within the borough i.e. Academies, Voluntary Aided and Trust Schools and with our neighbouring Authorities.
-These Authorities are Gateshead, Newcastle and Northumberland.
 This means that we compare applications we receive against those submitted to the authorities above to ensure that we have received only one application for each child who is due to transfer into Reception Class.
 This procedure makes it simpler for parents to apply on one form for schools administered by different Admission Authorities.
-All parents will be sent an offer of a school place on 16 April 2020.
+All parents will be sent an offer of a school place on 16 April 2022.
 You can download a full copy of our Co-ordinated Admission Scheme on our website at www.northtyneside.gov.uk or a copy can be sent to you by emailing the Access Team at school.admissions@northtyneside.gov.uk